 A woman should wait roughly 1 week after missing a period before taking a home test.
 This will give the hCG level time to rise, if she is pregnant, and ensure that the reading is as accurate as possible.

-The following factors can affect the accuracy of over-the-counter pregnancy tests:
+The following factors can affect the

 - the timing of the test